Fil88/Fil88.github.io/_posts/2022-06-01-Initial-Access-Simulation.md

 We are not going into details on how we created this stealth DLL payload in this blogpost.
 Is it obviously possible to used any payload you want, the only assumption is that the paylod itself must be undetected by Defender AV and static signature.
 The DLL itself is pretty simple and perform the classic injection using the VirtualAlloc Windows API.
-However, to bypass static signature, the shellcode is encrypted with AES.
+However, to bypass static signature, the shellcode is encrypted with AES, functions and relevant strings were renamed.
 Inside the DLL we have also included the AES Key to decrypt the shellcode as well as the AES Decryption.
+Please note that in this case the AES Key is hardcoded inside the malware.

 __Note:__ Since we are saving a payload into the disk we don't need to worry about AMSI at this stage.
 We are not operating in memory even though this can be considered not OPSEC safe.